jetbrains-academy/kotlin-onboarding-introduction/LastPush/CanvasGenerator/task.md

 we don't need to change the first level of the generated picture.
 </div>

-We _recommend_ you to use `getPatternHeight`, `repeatHorizontally`, and `dropTopFromLine` functions, that you already implemented.
+We _recommend_ that you use the `getPatternHeight`, `repeatHorizontally`, and `dropTopFromLine` functions, which you have already implemented.
-You just need to combine their result and repeat the pattern vertically.
+You just need to combine their results and repeat the pattern vertically.